StefanTrsunov/tic-tac-toe/README.md

 # Starting up the app

-first create a env file:
+first create a .env file:
 $ virtualenv env

 activate the env file: